gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 it contains some important lessons about how the KF is derived.
 In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF from this *no-frills* perspective.
-What is even more surprising is how well the Kalman filter works in practice, even when many of these theoretical assumptions don’t hold.
-This raises a key question: why does the Kalman filter perform so robustly in real-world scenarios that deviate from the idealised models?

 In these series of post, I summarise important lessons that I drew from the KF.
-Each post contains a section on the theory, some motivation on the decision that we make, and a final example, where we put theory into practice.
+Each post contains a section on the theory, some motivation on the modelling decisions, and a final example, where we put theory into practice.